 How Time4Learning Curriculum Helps Students with Autism

 Time4Learning is an award-winning, online curriculum that has received the distinction of being a Certified Autism Resource by IBCCES.
 Our interactive curriculum teaches students through engaging lessons using a student-paced approach, which includes access to multiple grade levels at a time.
 This ensures a strong foundation and closes gaps that may have been missed in previous grade levels.

 The fun, interactive nature of Time4Learning appeals to students with autism since it offers a visually appealing presentation that captures their attention and motivates them to learn.
 Lessons and activities are brief, usually no longer than several minutes, and parents have the option to have their children redo activities, skip specific lessons, and more.
 Just as well, parents having access to the answer keys for tests and quizzes in Time4Learning assists them in aiding their intuitive math students, without having to review the lessons themselves.

-Time4Learning’s math curriculum offers activities that benefit autistic students with these key features:
+Time4Learning’s math curriculum offers activities that benefit students on the spectrum with these key features:

 - Student-paced, online learning program delivers customized instruction.